Damian Kądzior: Górnik Zabrze

 On 4 July 2017, he joined Górnik Zabrze.
-He made his debut on 15 July, in a 3–1 win over Legia, playing a total of 62 minutes.
-He scored his first goal on 10 September, in a 2–1 in over Termalica.
+He made his debut on 15 July that year, in a 3–1 win over Legia Warsaw, playing a total of 62 minutes.
+He scored his first goal on 10 September, in a 2–1 victory over Bruk-Bet Termalica.
 On 20 October, he scored twice during a 3–3 draw with Korona Kielce.
 His last appearance for the club was in a 2–0 win over Wisła Kraków.

 Dinamo Zagreb

-In the early days of June, several Croatian newspaper websites, such as 24sata, had reported that Kądzior was close to a move to champions Dinamo Zagreb.
-On 18 June, the club officially announced that Kądzior, along with several others players, had joined the club, for a reported fee of around €500,000 and the club announced that he would wear the jersey number 92.
+In the early days of June 2018, several Croatian newspaper websites, such as 24sata, had reported that Kądzior was close to a move to champions Dinamo Zagreb.
+On 18 June, the club officially announced that Kądzior, along with several others players, had joined the club, for a reported fee of around €500,000.
+He was assigned the squad number 92.

-Eibar
+SD Eibar

-On 29 August 2020, Kądzior agreed to a three-year deal with La Liga side SD Eibar.
+On 29 August 2020, Kądzior agreed to a three-year deal with La Liga side Eibar.
+The club informed about the transfer in its Internet page.
+The transfer cost €2,000,000 plus the additional bonuses.
+Eibar was the second club outside of Poland in his career.

+He debuted in La Liga on 12 October 2020 in a first match of the season with Celta Vigo, coming off the bench in the 61st minute, replacing Takashi Inui.
+His first appearance in the starting line-up came in a 1–2 loss to Athletic Bilbao on 27 October.
+After a discussion with the national team coach Jerzy Brzęczek, Kądzior did not attend Poland's training camp in November 2020 to stay in Atxabalpe.
+He recorded his assist for Eibar on 7 January 2021, in a Copa del Rey win against Las Rozas CF, when in 14th minute of the match he crossed the ball to Yoshinori Muto.

 Loan to Alanyaspor

+On 19 January 2021, Kądzior moved to Alanyaspor, on a loan until the end of the season.
+He successfully underwent medical testing the day before the announcement.
+He debuted in Alanyaspor two days later, in a Süper Lig match against Erzurumspor, he came off the bench in 74th minute, changing Adam Bareiro.
+Before the match, he went to two training sessions.
+On 4 March 2021, in his eighth appearance for the club, Kądzior recorded his first assist, when in 53rd minute of the match with Göztepe he had crossed the ball to Georgios Tzavellas, who scored the goal.
+On 8 March 2021, he suffered an ankle injury during a match against Trabzonspor.